List of Empowered characters: Willy Pete

-Willy Pete is a horrendously degenerate being whose primary focus in existence has been to find beings, of any gender, with enough resilience to withstand his intense heat so that he may have forced intercourse or sodomize them in their various orifices.

-While under normal conditions, Willy Pete only produces temperatures in the hundreds to thousands of degrees; it was shown that he is capable of outputting fusion-level temperatures in the 6-digit range.
-Something that he did, which subsequently caused the Joint Superhero Space Station 3, colloquially known as the "D10", to lose its orbit of Earth and disintegrate in the atmosphere.

-It is gradually revealed that Willy Pete was never human, but a "kludge mind", a psychokinetic construct used to hold a group of alien superpowers made by Neurospear as a weapon against an unknown threat, an act which led indirectly to Neurospear's madness.
-He is killed when Neurospear attempts to take control of him, but Willy Pete fights off his influence, forcing Neurospear to unmake his creation.
+Willy Pete is a degenerate being whose primary focus in existence has been to find beings, of any gender, with enough resilience to withstand his intense heat so that he may have forced intercourse or sodomize them in their various orifices.
+Pete takes his name from the military jargon term for white phosphorus.
+While under normal conditions, Pete only produces temperatures in the hundreds to thousands of degrees; it was shown that he is capable of outputting fusion-level temperatures.
+It is later revealed that Pete is a "kludge mind", a psychokinetic construct used to hold a group of alien superpowers made by Neurospear as a weapon against an unknown threat, an act which led indirectly to Neurospear's madness.
+He is killed when Neurospear attempts to take control of him, but Pete fights off his influence, forcing Neurospear to unmake his creation.